EcslTechnion/Agile2020_SocialMedia/README.md

 # Agile2020_SocialMedia
-# Repository of published article in Agile 2020 conference

 Title:Whom to Follow?
 A Comparison of Walking Routes Computed Based on Social Media Photos from Different Types of Contributors

-Published materials for submitted paper Agile 2020
+Published materials repository of submitted paper in the conference : Agile 2020

 GENERAL